 Hospitality Business Management B.S. + MBA Accelerated Degree Program (4+1)

-Earn a hotel, restaurant and institutional management (HRIM) or hospitality industry management (HSIM) bachelor’s degree and a UD MBA.
+Earn a hospitality business management (HOSP) or hospitality industry management (HSIM) bachelor’s degree and a UD MBA.

 In the accelerated degree program, additional undergraduate business electives and alternative mathematics classes build a strong business management foundation, preparing you for the MBA and making it possible to complete the MBA in one year.
 The work toward the MBA degree may also be pursued part-time over a longer period.